God in Christianity: Attributes and nature

 The theological underpinnings of the attributes and nature of God have been discussed since the earliest days of Christianity.
 In the 2nd century, Irenaeus addressed the issue and expounded on some attributes; for example, Book IV, chapter 19 of Against Heresies states: "His greatness lacks nothing, but contains all things".
 Irenaeus based his attributes on three sources: Scripture, prevailing mysticism and popular piety.
 Today, some of the attributes associated with God continue to be based on statements in the Bible, such as the Lord's Prayer, which states that the Father is in Heaven, while other attributes are derived from theological reasoning.

 In the 8th century, John of Damascus listed eighteen attributes for God in his An Exact Exposition of the Orthodox Faith (Book 1, chapter 8).
 These eighteen attributes were divided into four groups based on time (such as being everlasting), space (such as being boundless), matter or quality and the list continues to be influential to date, partially appearing in some form in various modern formulations.
 In the 13th century, Thomas Aquinas focused on a shorter list of just eight attributes, namely simplicity, perfection, goodness, incomprehensibility, omnipresence, immutability, eternity and oneness.
 Other formulations include the 1251 list of the Fourth Lateran Council, which was then adopted at Vatican I in 1870 and the Westminster Shorter Catechism in the 17th century.

 Two attributes of God that place him above the world, yet acknowledge his involvement in the world, are transcendence and immanence.
 Transcendence means that God is eternal and infinite, not controlled by the created world and beyond human events.
 Immanence means that God is involved in the world, and Christian teachings have long acknowledged his attention to human affairs.
 However, unlike pantheistic religions, in Christianity, God's being is not of the substance of the created universe.

-Traditionally, some theologians such as Louis Berkhof distinguish between the communicable attributes (those that human beings can also have) and the incommunicable attributes (those that belong to God alone).
-However, others such as Donald Macleod hold that all the suggested classifications are artificial and without basis.